ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

    +---------------------------+--------------------------------+

 SciSheets is
-a new spreadsheet system.
-Our guiding principle is to provide the power of programming with the simplicity of spreadsheets.
+a new spreadsheet system with the guiding principle of providing the power of programming with the simplicity of spreadsheets.
 Our target users are technical professionals who do complex calculations on structured data.

-SciSheets addresses several requirements that are not handled well in existing spreadsheet systems, especially the requirements of expressivity, reuse, complex data, and performance.
+SciSheets addresses several requirements that are not handled in existing spreadsheet systems, especially the requirements of expressivity, reuse, complex data, and performance.
 SciSheets addresses these requirements by introducing